 This is the democracy doing the condemning.

 That institutional framework was installed with U.S. assistance.
-The 1973 CIA-backed coup that killed Allende and installed Pinochet is documented history.
+The 1973 CIA-backed coup that killed Allende and installed Pinochet is documented U.S. history.
 It replaced a democratically elected socialist government with a military dictatorship that killed over 3,000 people and tortured thousands more.
 The economic model that constitution was designed to protect — free-market, investor-friendly, inequality-preserving — is precisely what the Chilean population has been trying to dismantle through democratic means ever since.

 The Pattern Behind the Rhetoric